tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/10-Content.md

 <ApiStandard id="HNZAS_MAY_SUPPORT_MULTIPLE_FORMATS" type="MAY" toolTip="APIs MAY support multiple message formats and allow consumers to request their preferred format.">But it is possible to support multiple message formats (e.g. XML, Multi-part MIME) and allow consuming applications to request the format they wish to consume (in line with the "Design for the Consumer" principle).</ApiStandard>

-<ApiStandard id="HNZAS_MUST_USE_ACCEPT_HEADER_FOR_GET_REQUEST" type="MUST" toolTip="The response format required from a GET request MUST be indicated by the consumer using the Accept header." dupe="true">The response format required from a GET request **MUST** be indicated by the consumer in their request using the Accept header.</ApiStandard>
+<ApiStandard id="HNZAS_MUST_USE_ACCEPT_HEADER_FOR_GET_REQUEST" type="MUST" toolTip="The response format required from a GET request MUST be indicated by the consumer using the Accept header.">The response format required from a GET request **MUST** be indicated by the consumer in their request using the Accept header.</ApiStandard>

 For example: